 Do not believe the myths people who know nothing about ERISA disability tell you.
-An ERISA disability attorney in New Jersey at Uscher, Quiat, Uscher & Russo, P.C., can attest how believing in these myths can cost you your disability benefits.
+An ERISA disability attorney in New Jersey and New York at Uscher, Quiat, Uscher & Russo, P.C., can attest how believing in these myths can cost you your disability benefits.

 “My Diagnosis Means I’m Disabled”